 The monument to the 9th Michigan Battery is south of Gettysburg on Hancock Avenue across from the State of Pennsylvania Monument.
 (Hancock Avenue Part 2 tour map) It was dedicated in 1888 by the State of Michigan.

-The Battery was commanded at the Battle of Gettysburg by Captain Jabez J. Daniels.
-It brought 119 men to the field serving 6 Ordnance Rifles.
+Captain Jabez J. Daniels commanded the battery at the Battle of Gettysburg.
+It brought 119 men to the field serving six 3″ Ordnance Rifles.

 From the front of the monument: